batool04/Verilog-code/README.md

 # 💻 Verilog Lab Projects – FPGA Implementation (Vivado)

-This repository contains a collection of Verilog-based lab projects completed during my undergraduate coursework.
+This repository contains a collection of Verilog-based lab tasks.
 These tasks were developed using **Vivado** and deployed on the **Arty A7-100 FPGA board**.

 ---